An overview of ransomware threats and endpoint securityJuly 25, 2021 | By Comodo

 Ransomware is a type of malware that threatens to erase or deny access to data once it has taken over your computer.
 The attacker demands ransom, usually through cryptocurrency, in order to restore your access to the files.
 Owing to the growing trend of ransomware attacks, enterprises and their data have become more vulnerable to cybercriminals in the recent years.
 Thereby, it is vital to secure corporate network endpoints through advanced endpoint protection software to evade all types of cyber attacks.

-In this article, we discuss ransomware threats and essential endpoint security tools that organizations require in order to steer clear from all types of cyber threats.
+In this article, we discuss ransomware threats and endpoint security overview that organizations require in order to steer clear from all types of cyber threats.

 How Ransomware Works